Shady Rescue Finally Held Accountable

-- You must be honest in your pet postings about breeds, ages, and all other information, and, when dealing with adopters, you must disclose any known health or behavior issues.
+- Rescues must be honest in your pet postings about breeds, ages, and all other information.
+When dealing with adopters, you must disclose any known health or behavior issues.

-Adopt-a-Pet also requires shelters and rescues to operate “with all applicable local, state and federal rules and laws,” but since the Washington Legislature exempted private rescues and shelters from any rules or standards regarding how they treat their dogs, violations of this rule can be difficult to prove.
+Adopt-a-Pet also requires shelters and rescues to operate “with all applicable local, state and federal rules and laws.”
+Since the Washington Legislature exempted private rescues and shelters from any rules/standards, violations are to prove.

-Local and state officials are often either unable or unwilling to hold them accountable because our state’s regulations for private shelters and rescues are weak or nonexistent.
+Local and state officials are often either unable or unwilling to hold them accountable.
+That’s because our state’s regulations for private shelters and rescues are weak or nonexistent.

-That’s why people who adopt a dog which is sick or has temperament problems from a shady rescue should report it to whatever sites it uses to list its dogs.
+That’s why people who adopt a sick or temperamental dog from a shady rescue should report it to whatever sites it uses to list its dogs.
 Doing this won’t shut down these rescues, but it will make it more difficult for them to operate.